When asked why he robbed banks, accomplished criminal Willie Sutton simply said, "Because that’s where the money is."

 A good rule of thumb is that the CSP is responsible for security of the cloud, and you are responsible for security in the cloud—and in the cloud means data and server-side encryption.
 So, what can you do to better protect your data from cloud ransomware?

-Almost all ransomware attacks these days take a two-pronged approach, encrypting the data and exfiltrating it.
+Today, many ransomware attacks take a two-pronged approach, encrypting it and exfiltrating it for double extortion.
 The idea is that if the victim doesn’t pay the ransom, the attacker will publicly release the data.
-As you migrate to the cloud, ShardSecure’s Microshard™ technology protects your data more effectively against these double-extortion attacks, wherever they occur—in the cloud or on-premises.
-Here’s how.

-Wherever you are in your cloud journey, you can get started now to mitigate the risk of cloud ransomware as you move more data to the cloud.
+Wherever you are in your cloud journey, you can get started now to mitigate the risk of cloud ransomware.
 To learn more, check out our ransomware solution page.